 What to Avoid:

-- Avoid Cliches Like the Plague: Writing advice is best when it is specific and nuanced.
-Avoid cliches like “write what you know” and “kill your darlings,” unless you can offer a unique perspective, preferably from experience.
+- Avoid Cliches Like the Plague: Writing is best when it is specific and nuanced.
+Avoid cliches unless you can offer a unique perspective.

 - Unfriendly Self Promotion: Your creative writing should not serve to lead into another work.
 This means we don’t want the prologue to your novel followed by an Amazon link.
 Your reader should be able to get enjoyment from your piece without spending any money.
 If you have external work that you would like to share, such as a blog or an e-book, these links should go on your profile page.